wp-plugins/recently-edited-content-widget/readme.txt

 2. There are several configuration options available.

 == Changelog ==

+= 0.3 =
+* Added a search box with autocomplete and ajax search results.

 = 0.2.14 =
 * Updated which post types and statuses are checked by default.
 It will now show public post types by default.